Weak Signal Inclusion Under Sparsity and Dependence: Introduction

-In the past decade, significant contributions have been made towards two foundational challenges in high-dimensional sparse inference.
-One is the detection of mixture models, which addresses the problem of ``detecting" the existence of sparse signals without specifying their exact locations.
-The second is the identification of sparse signals, which considers the problem of ``identifying" signals at individual levels.
-Figure \ref{fig:phase} modified from \cite{donoho2015special} illustrates the theoretical demarcation on the difficulty levels of these two problems in the setting where all variables are independent and signal variables are relatively sparse compared to the number of noise variables.
+In the past decade, significant contributions have been made towards two related problems in high-dimensional sparse inference.
+One is the detection of mixture models, which addresses the problem of ``detecting" the existence of sparse signals without specifying their exact locations (see, e.g. \cite{donoho2004higher}, \cite{arias2011global}, \cite{tony2011optimal}).
+The second is the separation of signals from noise variables, for which multiple testing has been used to control inflated false positive errors under high-dimensionality.
+Figure \ref{fig:phase} modified from \cite{cai2017large} illustrates the theoretical demarcation on the difficulty levels of these two problems in the setting where all variables are independent and signals are relatively sparse compared to the noise variables.
 Given a sparsity level, signal intensity needs to be large enough (above the undetectable region) for the signals to be detectable by a global testing procedure.
-For the signals to be identifiable at individual levels with multiple testing, signal intensity needs to be even larger (entering the identifiable region).
-It can be seen that signals in the middle region of Figure \ref{fig:phase} can only be detected for their existence by global testing but are not identifiable at individual levels using multiple testing.
-Such signals commonly exist in high-dimensional data analysis and play vital roles in modern applications.
-Providing the capacity for retaining such signals can alleviate critical issues such as missing important signals in underpowered studies and lack of replicability across multiple samples.
-Despite its importance, how to effectively retain detectable yet unidentifiable signals raises a bottleneck challenge.
-New developments are needed to expand the frontier of high-dimensional sparse inference and bridge the methodological gap.
+For the signals to be well-separated from noise variables with negligible classification errors, signal intensity needs to be even larger (entering the classifiable region).
+Other versions of Figure \ref{fig:phase} can be found in \cite{donoho2004higher} and \cite{donoho2015special}.
+Related works analyzing phase diagrams for sparse signals under different model settings include but not limited to \cite{ji2012ups}, \cite{ji2014rate}, \cite{jin2017phase}, \cite{chen2019two}, etc.

+Figure \ref{fig:phase} also shows that signals in the middle white region can only be detected for their existence by global testing but are not separable from noise by multiple testing.
+Such weak signals commonly exist in large-scale data analysis and play vital roles in biomedical applications.
+For example, such signals can be the common genetic variants that have small effect sizes but account for a large faction of the missing heritability.
+In brain imaging, such weak signals often exist at the boundary of functional areas and cause difficulties for presurgical mapping and planning.
+Despite its importance, how to effectively retain detectable yet unclassifiable signals raises a bottleneck challenge in high-dimensional sparse inference.
+New developments are needed to bridge the methodological gap.